QuocCuong97/Linux/docs/Services/MONGODB/12_Aggregation.md

     | `$last` | Gets the last document from the source documents according to the grouping.
 Typically this makes only sense together with some previously applied “$sort”-stage. | `db.movie.aggregate([{$group : {_id : "$by_user", last_url : {$last : "$url"}}}])` |
 ### **Pipeline Concept**
 - Trong **UNIX**, pipeline có nghĩa là khả năng thực hiện một hành động dựa trên input và trả ra output được coi như input của lệnh sau,... . **MongoDB** cũng hỗ trợ concept tương tự khi sử dụng **aggregation**

-In UNIX command, shell pipeline means the possibility to execute an operation on some input and use the output as the input for the next command and so on.
-MongoDB also supports same concept in aggregation framework.
-There is a set of possible stages and each of those is taken as a set of documents as an input and produces a resulting set of documents (or the final resulting JSON document at the end of the pipeline).
-This can then in turn be used for the next stage and so on.